BruthYU/video_to_gif/README.md

 ```javascript
 url: 'http://localhost:3000/upload',
 ```
-change localhost to your own ip.(Simply you can put your desktop and your phone in the same VLAN by using hotspot).
+Change localhost to your own ip.(Simply you can put your desktop and your phone in the same VLAN by using hotspot).
 And then do the same things as local test.